xapian/xapian-docsprint/howtos/sorting.rst

 .. xapianexample:: search_sorting

-The final parameter is `False` for ascending order, `True` for descending.
-We can then run sorted searches like this:
+The final parameter is :xapian-literal:`false` for ascending order, :xapian-literal:`true` for descending.
+We can then run sorted searches like
+this:

 .. xapianrunexample:: search_sorting
     :args: statesdb spanish